 If you want to borrow $450, the first $250 will be charged at 15%, the next $150 will be charged at 13% and the remaining $50 will be charged at 10%.
 Your total fees then would be $69.50.

 All lenders are required to outline the total cost of your loan, so check your contract carefully to see how much you’ll end up paying back on the due date.
 If you don’t have the money to repay your loan on its due date, you may be required to pay a non-sufficient funds (NSF) fee of $25 — after the lender debits your bank account up to three times.

 All lenders have different eligibility criteria, but you’ll usually have to be a US citizen or permanent resident, have a regular source of income and be at least 18 years old.

-When you decide on a lender, either from the list above or by visiting a local store, you’ll need to be prepared to submit some personal information.
-This includes your name, Social Security number and your current employment situation.
-Lenders will also want to know your gross monthly income and if you have an operational checking account.
+When you decide on a lender, either from the table above or by visiting a local store, you’ll need to be prepared to submit some personal information.
+This includes your name, Social Security number and current employment information.
+Lenders will also likely want to know your gross monthly income and if you have an operational checking account.

 Indiana law states that a payday loan must be at least 14 days long — but that’s not much time to repay a loan, especially if you need to borrow a large amount.
 And while there are safety nets if you can’t repay your loan, you could still wrack up multiple fees that make borrowing even more expensive.

 If you’re not sure you’ll be able to pay back your loan that quickly, request a longer loan term or look into installment loans instead.
 And of course, you may also want to consider your short-term loan alternatives if you don’t find a loan that suits your needs.